KipCrossing/OpenEM/README.md

 ```

 Where Z is the impedance of the coil at frequency f.
 The working for this may be found [here](https://github.com/KipCrossing/Coil_Physics/blob/master/coil.py).

+## OpenEM Frequency

+The frequency needs to be chosen whilst considering the following requirements:

+- The sample rate of the ADC on the PyBoard and enough samples per wave to get a precise enough estimate of the waves properties (apm and shift)
+- The higher the frequency, the higher the Emf (Faraday's law)
+- The higher the frequency, the lower the capacitive reactance
+- The higher the frequency, the higher the inductive reactance
+- The coil needs to be have practical dimensions for the resonant frequency

+The max sample rate of the pyboard using the PyBoard `python pyb.ADC.read_timed_multi()` method is approximately 200 kHz.
+The reason multiple ADC channels need to be recorded at once is so that the phase shift, in reference to the original wave (AD9833) can be observed.
+Further at least 10 samples per wave is deemed acceptable to get an estimate of the wave properties.
+Therefore the frequency needs to be less than 20 kHz.

 ![alt text](Images/OpenEM_field_surveys.jpg)